ohnobenito/readmegen/README.md

 ## Installation
-Link to deployed site [here](github.com/ohnobenito/readmegen)
+Link to deployed site [here](GitHub.com/ohnobenito/readmegen)

-User must install Node.JS.<br>User must install inquirer - to do so, type npm -i inquirer into the command line when in the correct directory
++ User must install Node.js onto their device<br>+ User must install inquirer by typing “npm -i inquirer” on the command line in this files directory.

 ## Usage
-User runs node index.js on command line and follows prompts.
-After all input has been added a README file is written for the user.
+How to use: Navigate to the correct folder through command line and enter “node index.js”.
+Answer the prompts with all information about the application you would like a README file generated for.
+After all user input is accepted a fresh, professional README file will be created in the directory.

 ## Technologies
-Node.JS
++ Javascript<br>+ Node.js<br>+ Inquirer

 ## License
 This application is covered by the MIT license.